grant-king/ML_progress/log.md

 **Thoughts:** There was some initial setup to get through for the UCSD course.
 This algorithm was very simple but it gives me a chance to organize files in a way that will make things easier when the problems get complicated.
 I'm not using their grading system so I am trying to recreate some sort of helpful feedback through Pytest.

+August 20, 2019

+**Today's Progress:** Finished UCSD Algorithmic Toolbox week 1.
+Finished Rice PoC I week 3.
+Started Monte Carlo Method project.

+**Thoughts:** I didn't think it would happen, but the Rice course gave a lot of good project material this week.
+Along with basic stats review, this week describes how to use the monte carlo method to determine the best next move on a board game.
+I am writing a generalized tic tac toe game with Pygame library that'll provide a simple setting to visualize and implement this approach.

 <!---

 Day x: August x, 2019